avantrec/soco-cli/README.md

 ## Acknowledgments

-Developed with **[PyCharm](https://www.jetbrains.com/pycharm/)**, with many thanks to JetBrains for the free Professional licence for open source development.
+Developed with **[PyCharm](https://www.jetbrains.com/pycharm/)**.
+Earlier versions benefited from a free Professional licence for open source development from JetBrains.

 All trademarks acknowledged.
 Avantrec Ltd has no connection with Sonos Inc.